KireetiChennuru/Deploying-and-Testing-a-Model-using-Amazon-Sage-Maker-Studio-V2/README.md

  - AWS Lambda functions are used to interact with the sage maker hosted inference.
  - A sample web application is used to test the deployed model.
 This steps validates the functionality and responsiveness of the model post deployment.
  - The sample applicaton is stored in s3 bucket on Amazon S3.
 This ensures that application is securely stored and readily accessible.
- - Amazon cloudfront (Content Delivery Network) for the application, enhancing speed, and performance.
+ - Amazon CloudFront (Content Delivery Network) for the application, enhancing speed, and performance.
 The application invokes API Gateway which in turn invokes th lambda function, provides smooth, scaable and efficient workflow.

 ## Services Used